QitaoZhao/PoseFormerV2/README.md

 ## Acknowledgment

 Our codes are mainly based on [PoseFormer](https://github.com/zczcwh/PoseFormer).
-We follow [MHFormer](https://github.com/Vegetebird/MHFormer) to prepare our in-the-wild video demos and visualizations.
+We follow [P-STMO](https://github.com/paTRICK-swk/P-STMO?tab=readme-ov-file#mpi-inf-3dhp-1) to train on MPI-INF-3DHP and [MHFormer](https://github.com/Vegetebird/MHFormer) to prepare our in-the-wild video demos and visualizations.
 Many thanks to the authors!